comprna/METEORE/README.md

 # Combined model (multiple linear regression) usage
 ---------------------------------------------------

-An alternative combination model based on multiple linear regression (REG) is available through the meteore_reg.py script.
+An alternative combination model based on multiple linear regression (REG) is available through the `meteore_reg.py` script.
 This is a standalone script that first builds a model training data and then applies it to unknown test data generated from the same tools.
 It a simple script to run which requires upwards of 12 GB of RAM, and approximately five minutes for the data sets used in our publication.

+## Training datasets

+The METEORE REG model was trained on the *E.coli* datasets with 11 different mixture sets of methylated and unmethylated reads (0%, 10%,..., 90%, 100% of methylated reads), each set with ~2400 reads.
+Here we provide the training datasets of the three best performing tools (Nanopolish, DeepSignal, Megalodon) where you can download them from [figshare](https://figshare.com/articles/dataset/Per-read_scores_from_different_nanopore_methylation_tools_in_controlled_mixture_dataset_1/15081264).

 ## Command and options

-The example usage below would train the REG model on Nanopolish and DeepSignal outputs from the "mix1" data set, and apply this model to the data in "mix2" for the same tools.
+The example usage below would train the REG model on Nanopolish and DeepSignal outputs from the "mix1" dataset, and apply this model to the data in "mix2" for the same tools.
 Inputs and outputs rely on the ordering of arguments to remain consistent.

 ```